 Scientific Perspectives on Contemporary Art

 The vice president, who is also an anesthesiologist and intensive care physician, indulged in the exercise himself by commenting on the highly organic work by German sculptor Kiki Smith titled *Digestive System*.
-But also her *Virgin Mary*, a female flayed figure echoing the famous ambassador of the Faculty of Medicine’s anatomy conservatory,“the historical starting point of the union between Art and Science.”
-In another room where the gynoid form of a turtle’s brain strangely recalls Paleolithic Venuses, Marie-Catherine Reboul, a professor of narrative medicine and general practitioner, and artist Haena Yoo continue this feminist reflection by questioning“anti-aging medicine with calibrated ideals.”
+But also her *Virgin Mary*, a female figure with exposed internal organs that echoes the famous ambassador of the Faculty of Medicine’s anatomy conservatory,“the historical starting point of the union between Art and Science.”
+In another room, where the gynoid form of a turtle’s brain is strangely reminiscent of Paleolithic Venuses, Marie-Catherine Reboul—a professor of narrative medicine and general practitioner—and artist Haena Yoo continue this feminist reflection by questioning“anti-aging medicine with standardized ideals.”

 While the link between femininity and the sea is a cliché in poetry, performer Joey Holder and Benoît Charlot, a researcher at the Institute of Electronics and Systems, offer us a very different vision of the ocean depths.
-In this piece, where oscillators and screens are stacked upon one another, strange aquatic chimeras—created by artificial intelligence—emerge from underwater fumaroles to pose questions about posthumanism:“What might life be like outside the environments we know?
-Are there other forms of life besides those based on carbon chemistry?”
+In this piece, where oscillators and screens are stacked one upon another, strange aquatic chimeras—created by artificial intelligence—emerge from underwater fumaroles to challenge us on the subject of posthumanism:“What might life be like outside the environments we know?
+Are there other forms of life besides those based on carbon chemistry?

 An Insect's Dance with the Orchid

-And what would life be without the plant kingdom, to which four artists from Slovenia, Taiwan, and Greece draw our attention?
-They have thus designed sex toys and other“gadgets to address some of their everyday concerns, such as seduction or the prevention of sexually transmitted diseases,” explains John De Vos, a doctor of embryology and histology and director of the Jardin des Plantes.
-In this exhibition, he also presents a display with a delicate sensuality to highlight the“copulatory choreography of an insect with an orchid” by artist Roy Kohnke in his latest project, titled Magnetic Tendencies.
+And what would life be without the plant kingdom, to which four artists from Slovenia, Taiwan, and Greece are drawing our attention?
+They have thus designed sex toys and other“gadgets to solve some of their everyday concerns, such as seduction or the prevention of sexually transmitted diseases,” explains John De Vos, a doctor of embryology and histology and director of the Jardin des Plantes.
+In this exhibition, he also presents a label imbued with delicate sensuality to highlight the “copulatory choreography of an insect with an orchid” by artist Roy Kohnke in his latest project, titled *Magnetic Tendencies*.

-As visitors move through the galleries, they will also encounterISEM paleontologist Pierre-Olivier Antoine, who provides commentary on the works of the great Bernard Palissy, a 16th-century ceramist who was the first to realize that fossils were the remains of animals and plants; LUPM astrophysicist Vincent Guillet, whose eyes light up only for the suspended solar dust in the work of Korean artist Yunchul Kim.
-The art brut of Lubos Plny, enhanced by text from physician Naïs Herbreteau.
-Or, ethnopharmacologist Julien Antih and pharmacy druggist Alexandra Strelcova, who shed light with their expertise on the shamanically inspired works of Salvadoran artist and healer Guadalupe Maravilla, while non-pharmacological therapies specialist Gregory Ninot questions the work of Swiss artist Emma Kunz:“healing powder or hocus-pocus?”
+As visitors move through the galleries, they will also encounterISEM paleontologist Pierre-Olivier Antoine, who provides commentary on the works of the great Bernard Palissy, a 16th-century ceramist who was the first to realize that fossils were the remains of animals and plants; LUPM astrophysicist Vincent Guillet, whose eyes light up only at the sight of the suspended “solar dust” by Korean artist Yunchul Kim.
+The art brut of Lubos Plny, complemented by text from physician Naïs Herbreteau.
+Or, ethnopharmacologist Julien Antih and pharmacy consultant Alexandra Strelcova, who shed light with their expertise on the shamanically inspired works of Salvadoran artist and healer Guadalupe Maravilla, while non-pharmacological therapies specialist Gregory Ninot questions Swiss artist Emma Kunz’s work:“Healing powder or hocus-pocus?

 Eliminate all waste of effort and energy

-Finally, there is the sensuality of a scent in the folds of a loved one’s skin, which researcher and professor Isabelle Parrot-Smietana captures in perfume on Morgan Courtois’s portrait sculptures.
-Or the unexpected poetry of Isabelle Laffont, Dean of the Faculty of Medicine, when her gaze lingers on*The One-Legged Woman* by the Polish artist and concentration camp survivor Alina Szapocznikow.
-“This emotion of the scientist—it’s there, it’s palpable throughout the exhibition,” concludes Gérald Chanques.
-Professor of physiology Stephan Matecki expresses it very well when he comments on the imaginary world of Kinke Kooi.
-He reminds us that if we pay close attention to this absolute beauty, “ifwe gently scratch the surface to penetrate it, we can then see a kind of universal harmony governed by laws based on balances that banish all waste of force and energy—a harmony that only human intervention can threaten.”
+Finally, there is the sensuality of a scent in the folds of a loved one’s skin, which research professor Isabelle Parrot-Smietana captures in perfume on Morgan Courtois’s portrait sculptures.
+Or the unexpected poetry of Isabelle Laffont, dean of the Faculty of Medicine, when her gaze lingers on*The One-Legged Woman* by Polish artist and concentration camp survivor Alina Szapocznikow.
+“This emotion felt by the scientist—it’s there, it’s palpable throughout the exhibition,” concludes Gérald Chanques.
+Professor of physiology Stephan Matecki expresses it very well when he comments on Kinke Kooi’s imaginary world.
+He points out that if we pay close attention to this absolute beauty, “ifwe gently scratch the surface to penetrate it, we can then see a kind of universal harmony governed by laws based on balances that banish all waste of strength and energy—a harmony that only human intervention can threaten.”